On the dimension distortion under fractionally smooth mappings: Introduction

 A question of broad interest has been to determine in what ways certain classes of mappings distort dimension notions.
 One of the earliest results in this direction is by Gehring-V\"ais\"al\"a \cite{GehringVais}, who gave quantitative bounds on how quasiconformal mappings, a special class of super-critical Sobolev mappings, change the Hausdorff dimension of a subset of $\R^n$.
 Kaufman later proved bounds for the distortion of the Hausdorff and Minkowski dimensions under general super-critical Sobolev mappings \cite{Kaufman}.
 The study of dimension distortion has since been extended to sub-critical Sobolev mappings \cite{SobSubcriticalDimDist1}, fractionally smooth Sobolev mappings \cite{SobSubcriticalDimDist2,OLDERdimHfractionalSobolevTL, Chi_thesis}, to other dimension notions \cite{OurQCspec,SobSubcritDimDist0, HolomSpecChron, FraTyson_intermed_dim}, and to other settings, such as distortion by Sobolev and quasisymmetric mappings defined between metric spaces \cite{btw:heisenberg}, \cite{bmt:grassmannian}, \cite{BaloghAGMS}, \cite{BishHakWill:QSdistortion}.
+Moreover, employing dimension distortion results has yielded applications to the H\"older and quasiconformal classification problems \cite{Chron_conc_shells, OurQCspec, CG_Vellis_spirals}, which are often challenging tasks and require the use of heavy machinery.
 However, in the non-Euclidean setting all results for Sobolev mappings are for the Hausdorff dimension, or cases where all dimensions coincide, with the distortion of the Minkowski dimension only recently settled by the second author \cite{Chron_comp_holder_Minkowski}.
 Furthermore, there are currently no results on the dimension distortion under fractional Sobolev, Triebel--Lizorkin, or Besov mappings in the metric setting.
 In this manuscript, we address both of these open directions by considering the dimension distortion properties of \textit{compactly-H\"older mappings}, a class that contains and unifies the notions of (fractional) Sobolev, Triebel--Lizorkin, and Besov mappings between metric spaces (see Section~\ref{sec:background}).